someparty/someparty/source/articles/2020-02-23-the-long-ride.html.markdown

 [Watch: Zoon - "Vibrant Colours" @ YouTube](https://youtu.be/10RtDVBwFRQ "#")

 [Dine Alone Records](http://dinealonerecords.com/) recently shared another new song from the upcoming [NOBRO](https://www.facebook.com/nobrocity/) EP.
 "Don't Wanna Talk About It" is, in the words of the band, "as close to a love song as we're going to get."
-The group co-wrote the tough, buzzing track with [METZ](http://www.metzztem.com/) 's Alex Edkins.
+The group co-wrote the tough, buzzing track with [METZ](http://www.metzztem.com/)'s Alex Edkins.

 Based out of Montreal, NOBRO will release *Sick Hustle* on April 3.
 The band features vocalist/bassist Kathryn McCaughey, guitarist Karolane Carbonneau, Lisandre Bourdages on keys and percussion, and drummer Sarah Dion.